Skip to main content

 Repair and upcycling courses in Berlin:

-Events at NochMall, Reinickendorf
+Events in the NochMall, Reinickendorf

-Repair Cafés in Berlin, various locations
+Repair cafés in Berlin, various locations

 TechLab of the German Museum of Technology, Kreuzberg

-Tip 3: Urban Gardening
+Tip 3: Christmas tinkering

 Suitable courses and workshops in Berlin:

-Urban Gardening in Berlin
+Christmas in Berlin

 YoungArts Neukölln